akrymski/reserver/README.md

 reserver
 ========

-A tiny dev server that rebuilds your single-page app.
+A tiny dev server that rebuilds your single-page app when you refresh your browser.

 ## Why not Grunt/Gulp/etc